youssefsoli/EMARS/README.md

 * Switched to Gradle build system with Kotlin support
 * Added `--open` command-line option to open a file on start
 * Added **Keyboard++**: Enhanced keyboard events
+* **Keyboard++** is still compatible with old keyboard's ASM code, even though it only repeats the last key down until the key is released.
 * Refactored many classes in Kotlin
 * A LOT of [optimizations](https://github.com/hykilpikonna/EMARS#optimizations)